 Here are the basic recipe steps:

-- Cook the thin spaghetti noodles until al dente, then drain and set aside.
+- Cook the thin spaghetti noodles until al dente, drain, and set aside.

-- Add the sugar snap peas, water chestnuts, and green onion to the same skillet and continue cooking until the veggies become slightly tender.
+- To the pan, add the sugar snap peas, water chestnuts, and green onion, and continue cooking until the veggies become slightly tender.

 - Finally, add the cooked spaghetti and the homemade sweet and sour sauce to the skillet and toss to coat the noodles fully.

-- Cook the Asian noodles for a few more minutes to thicken the sauce and heat everything through.
+- Cook the Asian noodles stir-fry for a few more minutes to thicken the sauce and heat everything.
 I like to garnish mine with cilantro, sesame seeds, and more green onion, but you can keep things as simple as you’d like.

-- First, it’s so important that you cook the spaghetti just until al dente.
-The noodles will soak up the sweet and sour sauce the longer they sit in it, and if you overcook the pasta it will turn to mush once it’s mixed with the sauce.
+The most common reason for this dish to turn out mushy is overcooking the pasta.
+The noodles will soak up the sweet and sour sauce the longer they sit in it.
+So, if you overcook the pasta it will turn to mush once mixed with the sauce.
+To prevent this, be careful to cook the noodles just to al dente!

-- Reheat these Asian noodles in a hot skillet with a tiny bit of oil.
-If you reheat them in the microwave, they’ll become rubbery.
-Not what you want!
+Reheat these Asian noodles in a hot skillet with a tiny bit of oil (no more than a tablespoon of oil).
+You may need to add a tablespoon or so of water to loosen everything back up a bit.
+Just make sure not to reheat them in the microwave, or they’ll become rubbery.

 Pin This Recipe